kgann/ring-audit-middleware/README.md

 Ring middleware to facilitate audit requirements.

-Makes use of [clout](https://github.com/weavejester/clout) to match routes and execute an fn of your choice!
+Makes use of [clout](https://github.com/weavejester/clout) to match routes and execute an ```fn``` of your choice!

-Have it write to a db, send a message to a queue, log a messafge, send an email...
+Have it write to a db, send a message to a queue, send an email...

-Your fn is passed the ring request map

-## Usage - Compojure example
+## Compojure example

 ```clojure
 (ns foo.bar